OHL 2019 LINE UP

 Beyond making an argument for or against protectionist ideals, it is important to drill down to the crux of the matter as it is obvious that there are many layers of interests that need to be addressed.
 While there are pertinent questions to answer about loss of identity, cultural appropriation and so on, tackling poverty, evening out inequalities and knowledge exchange are even more vital to the survival of humanity.
 One might argue that the true measure of prosperity is how much it is spread out across cultures, ideologies and geography.
 This dissemination will have to mean continuing to build common ground through/on which research, advancement, technology can flow seamlessly and truly benefit all.

-At any rate, the figures speak for themselves and the reality is that by 2030 one of every seven persons will live with disability, there is a growing youth population in the world, gender-based inequalities continue to persist, and the Earth still needs taking care of.
+At any rate, the figures speak for themselves and the reality is that by 2030 one of every seven persons will live with a disability, there is a growing youth population in the world, gender-based inequalities continue to persist, and the Earth still needs taking care of.
 There is currently more trade and more immigration than at any point in history.
 There is an ever-growing exchange of goods, services, finance, people, data across time and space.
 In such an age, the need for connections between cultures, classes and groups is more and more important, Homogenous society is an unattainable dream and it is crucial to look beyond the rhetoric that paints inclusion as harmful, and instead, look at the many ways various groups in society can complement one another.
 Considering that humanity is growing more interconnected by the second, we need to act accordingly.

 Open House Lagos firmly believes in the efficacy of openness and accessibility in building stronger communities.
 Open House Lagos 2019 is centred on showcasing the exchange of ideas and solutions through architecture.
 We believe that architecture is a language with many dialects – numerous style variances due to culture, history, climate but one that is understood and appreciated by many.
 Good design allows people to live together prosperously beyond the constructs of physical and non-physical barriers, regardless of race, religion, sexuality, gender, age, wealth or ability.
 In this year’s theme, Crossing Borders, Building Bridges, we hope to show how architecture can be used as an instrument to foster inclusion and openness in our societies.
 We welcome you to join our conversations and events on- and offline.